EarthEngineering/EarthEngineering.github.io/_posts/2020-04-20-hello-facetop.md

 ## Introduction

 We believe that with crisis comes opportunity.
-When the recent COVID19 pandemic and shelter-in-place instructions in our home state of California we decided to step back and brainstorm on ways that we could have a positive impact.
+When the recent COVID19 pandemic and shelter-in-place instructions hit our home state of California we decided to step back and brainstorm on ways that we could have a positive impact.

 One of the most obvious changes in our lives it the need to wear masks when out in public in groups.
 This is truly a new behavior for most humans and represents an opportunity to help proper UX and privacy conventions emerge.